linozen/exocortex/content/refs/python-for-everybody.md

  4
 ```

-The built-in `repr()` function can help by returning string
+The built-in `repr()` function can help by returning string representations of
-representations of the object
+the object

 ```python
 >>> print(repr(s))
 '1 2\t 3\n 4'
 ```

-##### Exercises {#exercises}
+##### Exercises

-The exercises in this chapter are the first ones interesting enough to
+The exercises in this chapter are the first ones interesting enough to be worked
-be worked through in detail:
+through in detail:

-**Exercise 1:** Write a program to read through a file and print the
+**Exercise 1:** Write a program to read through a file and print the contents of
-contents of the file (line by line) all in upper case.
-Executing the
+the file (line by line) all in upper case.
+Executing the program will look as
-program will look as follows:
+follows:

 ```text
 python shout.py